hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 Run ``git branch -a`` again and you'll see a new branch "remotes/upstream/master"

-Now we want to grab a copy of the [remote upstream](https://help.github.com/articles/syncing-a-fork/).
-This will create a new Git "branch" within your Cloud 9 Workspace.
-Note, you won't see anything change within Cloud 9, but there's a copy that Git knows about.
+We want to grab a copy of the [remote upstream](https://help.github.com/articles/syncing-a-fork/).

 ``git fetch upsteam``

+This fetched the latest upstream code into a branch within your Cloud 9 environment.
+Note, you won't see anything change within Cloud 9, but your local Git has a copy of the upstream master branch at your disposal.

 Now merge the upstream code into your code.
 ``git merge upstream/master``